Change Password

 Returning Edges

-A variable bound to edges returns the label and properties of each edge.
+A variable bound to edges returns all information about each edge.

 MATCH ()-[e]->()